 5. Sit in Piazzetta to taste local ice cream

 The main square is the heart of the village and it is loved by tourists from all over the world.
-It is the centre of local social life and the place where you can find the most popular cafés and restaurants.
+It is the center of local social life and the place where you can find the most popular cafés and restaurants.
 You should definitely try Caffè Excelsior, which is a historic place founded in 1924.
 The famous ice cream called “paciugo” (literally “mixture”) was invented here.
-It is made of chocolate ice cream, whipped cream, fresh summer fruits, sour cherries in syrup and chopped hazelnuts.
+It is made of chocolate ice cream, whipped cream, fresh summer fruits, sour cherries in syrup, and chopped hazelnuts.

 6. Walk up the hill to reach the lighthouse

 It’s a short and easy climb that will lead you to the ancient lighthouse, located on top of the local hill.
 The lighthouse is still active today and you can find its guardian living here.
 Go there on a sunny day to take some pictures and enjoy the natural landscape.

 7. Enjoy a bike tour from Chiavari to Portofino

 Sports lovers will surely enjoy this bike itinerary among the hills.
 It’s very panoramic and it offers spectacular views of the Gulf.
 It’s also a bit long (about 40 Km), but you can do that during an entire weekend, with a stop for the night.
 This itinerary will also let you discover some other villages like Zoagli, Rapallo, and Santa Margherita.